KotoHanon/LOCOCO/README.md

 DWARF with high-quality guidance, making the DWARF to have a favourable global vision while having excellent local reasoning ability.

-### Installation
-For our experiments, we use `python3.10`; while other versions of python will probably work, they are untested and we cannot guarantee the same performance.

-To install the various python dependencies (including pytorch).

-`pip install -r requirements.txt`

-Some of the most important packages

-- scipy 1.7.2
-- wandb 0.17.0
-- torch 2.0.1
-- tqdm 4.62.3
-- numpy 1.22.4

 ### Experiments Setup

 Here we provide a mapping from task name as used in the paper to